 MID-RANGE: Selina

 Selina is an amazing hospitality brand with locations all over Latin America and their hostels/hotels are definitely some of the best in Bocas.
 There’s a Selina both in Bocas Town on Isla Colon and also near Red Frog Beach on Isla Bastimentos.
-We really loved staying at one of their beautifully decorated private rooms in their Bocas Town hostel!
-They also have more budget-friendly shared dorms.
+We really loved staying at one of their beautifully decorated private rooms in their Bocas Town location!
+They also have shared dorms.

 MID-RANGE: Palmar Beach Lodge